 Now that you know how to calculate profit margin, here's the formula for revenue:

-And finally, to calculate how much you can pay, given your margin and revenue (or profit), do:
+And finally, to calculate how much you can pay for an item, given your margin and revenue (or profit), do the following:

 A note on terminology